Going to an Enduro Race could just be the perfect weekend getaway, if:

 Here’s an example: If you do push-ups (whether against the wall, on a box or the floor), you are trying to work your chest muscles, triceps, shoulders and core.
 But if your elbows are at an awkward angle, you might hurt or inflame your shoulders over time.

 Another example: If you move dumbbells up and down in front of your body with straight arms, you are trying to work the front of your shoulders, and your traps and sides of your shoulders to some extent as well.
 Doing a slow, controlled up and down movement will hit those muscles best.
-Swinging your arms up or dropping them down quickly means you’re reducing the difficulty. (“time under tension”)
+Swinging your arms up or dropping them down quickly means you’re reducing the difficulty for the muscles you’re trying to stress. (“time under tension”)

 Let me tell you: There are 100 different exercises.
 They have names like Stiffleg Deadlift, Romanian Deadlift, Bulgarian Split Squat, Bent Over Row, Single Leg Hip Thrust and so on.